Bloating And Gas During Pregnancy: Causes And Home Remedies

 Does Bloating Occur In Late Pregnancy?

 Yes, bloating occurs in late pregnancy due to the growing uterus and hormonal surge.
 The uterine cavity occupies more room in the abdominal cavity, further pushing the stomach and causing digestive issues.
 This makes you feel more bloated after meals.
-As a result, you will also experience heartburn, acidity, or constipation (3).
+As a result, you will also experience acidity, constipation, or heartburn during pregnancy (3).

 Besides the hormonal surge, there are more causes of bloating during pregnancy.